2019, Vol. 6 Issue 6, Part A

 How to cite this article:

-Ambius Anton, Nyoman Sadra Dharmawan, I Gede Mahardika, Wayan Bebas, I Gusti Ngurah Bagus Trilaksana and I Gusti Nyoman Gde Bidura.
+Ambius Anton, Nyoman Sadra Dharmawan, I Gede Mahardika, Wayan Bebas, I Gusti Ngurah Bagus Trilaksana, I Gusti Nyoman Gde Bidura.
 Profile of estrogen and progesteron hormones in bali cows that are exposed in the natural grazing filed.
-International Journal of Fauna and Biological Studies.
-2019; 6(6): 28-33.
+Int J Fauna Biol Stud 2019;6(6):28-33.